Common Attack Pattern Enumeration and Classification

-The objective of the Common Attack Pattern Enumeration and Classification (CAPEC™) effort is to provide a publicly available catalog of common attack patterns classified in an intuitive manner, along with a comprehensive schema for describing related attacks and sharing information about them.
+The Common Attack Pattern Enumeration and Classification (CAPEC™) effort provides a publicly available catalog of common attack patterns that helps users understand how adversaries exploit weaknesses in applications and other cyber-enabled capabilities.

-"Attack Patterns" are descriptions of the common elements and techniques used in attacks against vulnerable cyber-enabled capabilities.
+"Attack Patterns" are descriptions of the common attributes and approaches employed by adversaries to exploit known weaknesses in cyber-enabled capabilities.
 Attack patterns define the challenges that an adversary may face and how they go about solving it.
 They derive from the concept of design patterns applied in a destructive rather than constructive context and are generated from in-depth analysis of specific real-world exploit examples.

-Each attack pattern captures knowledge about how specific parts of an attack are designed and executed, providing the adversary's perspective on the problem and the solution, and gives guidance on ways to mitigate the attack's effectiveness.
-Attack patterns help those trying to defend against attacks better understand the specific elements of an attack and how to stop them from succeeding.
+Each attack pattern captures knowledge about how specific parts of an attack are designed and executed, and gives guidance on ways to mitigate the attack's effectiveness.
+Attack patterns help those developing applications, or administrating cyber-enabled capabilities to better understand the specific elements of an attack and how to stop them from succeeding.

-This information when captured in such a formalized way can bring considerable value to security considerations for cyber-enabled capabilities through all phases of the development lifecycle and other security-related activities, including:
+Attack patterns captured in such a formalized way can bring considerable value to the development and maintenance of cyber-enabled capabilities, including:

 Of course, attack patterns are not the only useful tool for building secure cyber-enabled capabilities.
 Many other tools, such as misuse/abuse cases, security requirements, threat models, knowledge of common weaknesses and vulnerabilities, and attack trees, can help.
 Attack patterns play a unique role amid this larger architecture of security knowledge and techniques.